 CPU: Intel Core i7 | Graphics: Nvidia GeForce GTX 970M - 980M | RAM: 16GB - 64GB DDR4 | Screen: 17.3-inch, full HD 1,920 x 1,080, IPS LCD | Storage: 128GB - 512GB SSD; 1TB HDD (7,200rpm)

-The Asus ROG G752 has an aggressive design that sets it apart from many of the world's sedate gaming laptops.
-Instead of donning the typical appearance of black plastic, the ROG G752 sports a shell with brushed aluminium panels, angular lines and the glowing red segments.
-On top of its in-your-face styling this 17-inch gaming laptop delivers a hefty performance and it can play modern games at a smooth clip even if you put the graphical setting to max.
-The only thing the Asus ROG G752 is missing is the option of a high-res 4K display.
+The Asus ROG G752 bears an aggressive design that sets it apart from the many, more sedate gaming laptops that inhabit the world.
+Instead of donning the black plastic shell typical of hardware in its class, the ROG G752 sports a shell brushed with aluminum panels, angular lines and glowing red segments.
+On top of its in-your-face styling, this 17-incher delivers tremendous performance and runs modern blockbusters with ease at max settings.
+The only thing it’s missing is an Ultra HD display.

 Read the full review: Asus ROG G752